Unpacking Security Scanners for GitHub Actions Workflows: Related work

 \section{Related work}

 Several studies provide context on how \ghas are used and perceived by developers.
-Ghaleb et al. \cite{10.1145/3736758} examined thousands of mobile projects’ pipelines and found considerable diversity and complexity in CI configurations, with frequent updates needed to keep workflows working smoothly.
-Rostami et al. \cite{rostami2022use} reported that about 44\% of a large sample of GitHub projects use Actions workflows, often relying on a small core of reused Actions, and noted potential issues in versioning and consistency.
+Ghaleb \etal \cite{10.1145/3736758} studied thousands of mobile projects’ pipelines and found considerable diversity and complexity in CI configurations, with frequent updates needed to keep workflows working smoothly.
+Rostami \etal \cite{rostami2022use} reported that about 44\% of a large sample of GitHub projects use Actions workflows, often relying on a small core of reused Actions, and noted potential issues in versioning and consistency.
 However, many projects still underutilize CI/CD security features.
-Ayala et al. \cite{ayala2023workflow} found that only a minority of top projects enable automated security checks or defined disclosure policies.
-The complexity of writing workflows has led to tools like \cite{mastropaolo2024completion}, which aim to assist developers by suggesting workflow steps, and researchers have analyzed community discussions to catalog common pain points \cite{zhang2024discussion}.
+Ayala \etal \cite{ayala2023workflow} found that only a minority of top projects enable automated security checks or defined disclosure policies.
+The complexity of writing workflows has led to tools like GH-WCOM \cite{mastropaolo2024completion}, which aim to assist developers by suggesting workflow steps, and researchers have analyzed community discussions to catalog common pain points \cite{zhang2024discussion}.
 Marof and Sayed \cite{marof2024exploring} performed a thematic analysis of nearly a thousand posts and identified security vulnerabilities and dependency issues as the most prevalent concerns among \ghas users.
-In contrast to these works focusing on adoption and developer experience, our contribution hones in on the security aspect.
-We specifically examine the spectrum of security weaknesses in \ghaworkflows and assess to what extent existing scanners search for and detect those weaknesses.
+In contrast to these works focusing on adoption and developer experience, our contribution relates to the security aspect.
+We specifically study the spectrum of security weaknesses in \ghaworkflows and assess to what extent state-of-the-art workflow scanners search for and detect those weaknesses.